 Areas of expertise include: grand strategy; international security; U.S. foreign policy; Russia; Europe; Middle East; U.S.-Saudi relationship; usage and efficacy of sanctions; U.S. policy towards Russia; Syria; Ukraine.

-David Birnbaum, Professor and Department Chair, Department of Slavic Languages and Literatures, University of Pittsburgh
+David Birnbaum, Professor Emeritus, Department of Slavic Languages and Literatures, University of Pittsburgh

 Areas of expertise include: digital humanities (esp. computational philology); medieval Slavic manuscripts and texts; Slavic historical linguistics.

-Robert Blackwill, Senior Fellow for U.S. Foreign Policy, Council on Foreign Relations
+Robert Blackwill, Henry A. Kissinger Senior Fellow for U.S. Foreign Policy, Center for Foreign Relations

 Areas of expertise include: U.S. foreign policy in general and in relation to China, Russia, the Middle East and South Asia; geoeconomics.